-2. Rain checks will expire at the end of the year, they don’t roll over to the next year.
+2. Rain checks will expire at the end of the year, they will notr roll over to the next year.

 RACE DAY CHECK IN

 2. All non-entered (post-entry) riders are required to check the “Classes” board for bike eligibility prior to completing a post-entry form(s) and checking in at sign-up.
-All forms must be filled out before you check-in to pay.
-It you have any questions regarding classes, please don’t ask the registration personnel.
-Go back to the “Classes” boards near the post-entry tables and ask an OSSRG official for assistance.
+All forms must be filled out before you check-in to complete the process.
+If you have any questions regarding classes, please reach out to an OSSRG official for assistance with checking the "Classes Board" located near the post-entry forms table.
+We are here to help.

 4. MINOR RIDERS: All parent(s) of minor riders must sign a “Minor Release & Waiver of Liability & Indemnity Agreement” at sign-up.
 Minors are not required to sign.

-Yearly “ALL EVENT” minor release forms are now available.
+E-Waivers for minor release forms are now done online during pre-registration to save time at the track and is encouraged for all riders.
+Yearly “ALL EVENT” minor release forms are still available for those who do not pre-register online.
 Please send your request to Tami@OldSchoolScramblesRacing.com along with your full name, your minor child’s full name and your contact phone number and she’ll be happy to assist you.